- Monday, June 18, 2018: “Skykomish-Snohomish River Valleys”

 - Identification of the preferred and expected futures, and their possible implications

 - Potential action steps

-These workshops will build on work carried out in the 2017 Regional Baseline Assessment Report prepared by Future iQ, an international sustainable tourism development firm introduced at the Summit.
+These workshops built on work carried out in the 2017 Regional Baseline Assessment Report prepared by Future iQ, an international sustainable tourism development firm introduced at the Summit.

-The process, developed by Future iQ, will test assumptions about economic, social, and environmental factors shaping action plans for the Regional Destination Development, Marketing and Promotions initiative of the 2018-2022 Snohomish County Strategic Tourism Plan (STP).
-See similar work done by Future iQ for The State of Oregon and The Columbia River Gorge.
+The process, developed by Future iQ, tested assumptions about economic, social, and environmental factors shaping action plans for the Regional Destination Development, Marketing and Promotions initiative of the 2018-2022 Snohomish County Strategic Tourism Plan (STP).

-The Future Think-Tank Tourism Workshops will be held in four areas of the county identified as “visitor regions”.
+The Future Think Tank Tourism Workshops were held in four areas of the county identified as “visitor regions”.
 Experiential in nature, these visitor regions represent co-located districts, cities and towns where amenity/service clusters, coastlines and river valleys define the place-based Snohomish County visitor experience.